isabella232/netappfiles-java-snapshot-policy-sdk-sample/README.md

 ## Prerequisites

 1. This project is built upon Maven, which must be installed in order to run the sample.
 See [instructions on installing Maven](https://maven.apache.org/install.html).
-1. The sample is written in Java 11.
+2. The sample is written in Java 11.
 The Maven compiler's target Java version is therefore Java 11, and the JAVA_HOME environment variable must be set to Java 11 or a newer version.
 See [instructions on setting JAVA_HOME for windows](https://mkyong.com/java/how-to-set-java_home-on-windows-10/), and [instructions on setting JAVA_HOME for macOS](https://mkyong.com/java/how-to-set-java_home-environment-variable-on-mac-os-x/).
-1. Azure subscription
+3. Azure subscription
+4. Subscription needs to have Azure NetApp Files resource provider registered.
+For more information, see [Register for NetApp Resource Provider](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-register).
-1. Subscription needs to be enabled for Azure NetApp Files.
+5. Subscription needs to be enabled for Azure NetApp Files.
 For more information, see [Submit a waitlist request for accessing the service](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-register#waitlist).
-1. Resource Group created
+6. Resource Group created
-1. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
+7. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information, see [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies).
-1. For this sample console application to work, authentication is needed.
+8.For this sample console application to work, authentication is needed.
 We will use Service Principal based authentication
     1. Within an [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart) session, make sure you're logged in at the subscription where you want to be associated with the service principal by default:
         ```bash